 Psychopaths generally live this way, zero deferred gratification.
 But empaths and plain vanilla HSPs may live this way, too.
 And it may not even be a matter of STUFF that distorts behavior.

 Just one example: If you are familiar with the Myers-Briggs type indicator, you know that one of the four variables used for personality typing is Judging vs. Perceiving.
 A person’s score on this variable could impact deferred gratification.

 Making any kind of correlation between Myers-Briggs scores and being an empath or HSP would be a terrible mistake, incidentally.
 As with this quote from Wikipedia on the typing system: “So TJ types tend to appear to the world as logical, and FJ types as empathetic.”
 Perhaps a conversation for our Comments section below?
 The day that Wikipedia gets anything right about empath, energetic literacy, aura reading, or even face reading — well, let me know.
 Provided that I live to see the happy day.

 To really understand what is going on with your own relationship to deferred gratification, I would recommend some in-depth aura reading.
 Could be, some patterns of STUFF get in the way of your ideal functioning, whether you like to defer gratification or not.

 This can a great clean-up area.
-“Improve my ability to defer gratification” would make a fine intention for just about anyone doing a session of Aura Healing and Transformation.
+“Improve my ability to defer gratification” would make a fine intention for just about anyone doing a session of RES Energy HEALING.